CastimierDev/Speech/README.md

 3. "bg" = sets background
 4. "audio" = plays audio
 5. "end" = ends app
-6. "choice" = make choice (currently not any effect)
+6. "choice" = make choice
+7. "goto" = sets index as given number
+8. "if" = make statement that checks if a variable is a certain value
+9. "load" = loads given value as current "loadednumber"
+10. "set" = sets certain variable to value of "loadednumber"

 # Goal And Progress